CraigWard89/CraigCraig/README.md

 I use and self host <a href="https://github.com/anuraghazra/github-readme-stats">GitHub Readme Stats</a> to generate the stats on my readme.<br>
 I love the [CliWrap](https://github.com/Tyrrrz/CliWrap) project by [Tyrrrz](https://github.com/Tyrrrz). :heart: <br>

-For a more complete list of projects I think are mention worthy, check out what I have <a href="https://github.com/CraigCraig?tab=stars">starred</a>.
+For a more complete list of projects I think are mention worthy, check out my <a href="https://github.com/CraigCraig?tab=stars">:star:</a>'d projects.

 </div>